cuttlefishh/papers/README.md

-### Code repositories corresponding to manuscripts published or in preparation
+### Code repositories for manuscripts published or in preparation

 #### 2017